 That’s all.
 There are no secrets in writing unit tests, but they are easy to code and maintain.
 We can say these are a few techniques to make the code more testable and maintainable.

 Sometimes, developers skip out unit testing due to lack of time, but it is not true, it is just a myth.
 Skipping out unit testing leads to more defects fixing costs during integration, Beta, and system testing.
-Proper unit testing at the time application development saves time and money.
-Here are the key reasons to perform Unit Testing.
+Proper unit testing in software testing at the time application development saves time and money.
+Here are the key reasons to perform Unit Testing in software engineering.

 - The defects can be fixed early at the development stage, and it saves time and costs both.